Jasper Hanebuth

-Jasper Hanebuth (1607 – February 4, 1653) was a German mercenary in the Thirty Years' War, as well as a robber and murderer.
+Jasper Hanebuth (baptised 8 February 1607 – 4 February 1653) was a German mercenary in the Thirty Years' War, as well as a robber and murderer.

 Life

 Jasper Hanebuth was born on the "Hof Pieper", a rebuilt half-timbered complex which today is listed on Buchholz-Kirchweg 72.
 He was the son of Hans Hanebuth, a cotter in Groß-Buchholz, and was baptised on February 8 in Groß-Buchholz near Hanover.